SNIP: Speculative Execution and Non-Interference Preservation for Compiler Transformations: Fixing Weaknesses in Register Allocation

 \subsection{Register Allocation is not \texorpdfstring{$\propsnip$}{SNIP}}

-Register allocation is known to be non-interference preserving, provided that the semantics are speculation-free \parencite{bartheStructuredLeakageApplications2021,bartheFormalVerificationConstanttime2019}.
-We first assumed that the same is true for speculative semantics as well, because register allocations only inserts shuffle instructions.
+Transformations that satisfy the constraints for a valid register allocation are known to be non-interference preserving, provided that the semantics are speculation-free \parencite{bartheStructuredLeakageApplications2021,bartheFormalVerificationConstanttime2019}.
+We first assumed that the same is true for speculative semantics as well, because register allocation only inserts shuffle instructions.
 While shuffle instructions produce leakages, they are constant address loads and stores which means they only leak constant values.
 To our surprise, when we tried to form a snippy simulation relation for register allocation, we realized that it was not $\propsnip$. \Cref{code:ra} demonstrates a minimalistic example for how register allocation introduces weaknesses into $\tra$.
-The left program is $\propsni$, because the leakage at Line \makepc{4} depends on the register \makereg{bytes} that holds a public value untouched from the start of the execution.
-The right program, however, is susceptible to the same attack as described in \Cref{section:intro} for \Cref{code:specv1}: Speculatively executing \makepc{c} when \makereg{b} holds a value out of $\sizeof{\makevar{buf}}$ can store the secret value in \makereg{secret} to \texttt{\makevar{stk}[0]}.
-That value is then loaded at \makepc{e} into \makereg{a} and leaked at \makepc{f}.
+The left program is $\propsni$, because the leakage at Line \makepc{4} depends on the register \makereg{bytes} that holds a public value untouched since the start of the execution.
+The right program, however, is susceptible to the same attack as described in \Cref{section:intro} for \Cref{code:specv1}: Speculatively executing \makepc{c} when \makereg{b} holds a value out of $\sizeof{\makevar{buf}}$ can store the secret value from \makereg{secret} to \texttt{\makevar{stk}[0]}.
+That value is then loaded at \makepc{e} into \makereg{a} and leaked at~\makepc{f}.
 The fault for this attack is not with the constant leakage of shuffle instructions.
-The weakness occurs from relocation of registers to memory: Conceptually, speculative execution can access memory everywhere because it performs unsafe memory accesses.
+The weakness occurs from spilling itself, i.e.\ from the relocation of registers to memory: Conceptually, speculative execution can access memory everywhere because it performs unsafe memory accesses.
 But it cannot read or write register contents.
 Register allocation moves registers into memory, effectively granting unsafe memory operations access to spilled registers.